SiliconLabs/zigbee_applications/zigbee_sed_z3switch/zigbee_7.x/EFR32MG21/README.md

     1. Under Configuration Tools, open the Pin Tool :
     ![zigbee](doc/z3switch_pintool.png)

-    2. Ensure that in the Pin Tool the GPIO for the btn1 is also removed:
+    2. Ensure that in the Pin Tool the GPIO for the btn1 is removed and only the btn0 is present:
     ![zigbee](doc/gpio_z3switch_button.png)

     3. Save the project.
     4. Open "app.c" file located directly under the root of the Z3Switch project folder.
-Disable watch dog in void emberAfMainInitCallback (void) s(optional).
+Disable watchdog in void emberAfMainInitCallback (void) (optional).

     ```
       void emberAfMainInitCallback (void)
       {
         halInternalDisableWatchDog (MICRO_DISABLE_WATCH_DOG_KEY);
       }
     ```
-    5. Under "app.c", to ensure that the Switch attempts to join a new open network, enter the following code in the function *commissioning_event_handler()*:
+    5. Under "app.c", to ensure that the Switch attempts to join a new open network if not already connected, enter the following code in the function *commissioning_event_handler()*:

     ```
     static void commissioning_event_handler(sl_zigbee_event_t *event)